Estimated reading time: 11 minutes

-When I had my own practice, I found there were a few, very specific, demographics that always flocked to me—single women, engineers, and LGBTQ couples.
+When I had my own practice, I found there were a few, very specific, demographics that always flocked to me—single women, engineers, and L.G.B.T.Q. couples (having since expanded to L.G.B.T.Q.I.A.+).
 I found this was due in large part to my style.
 I tend to be decisive, which was the quality engineers appreciated.
 They often were seeking more and more information but could never pull the trigger.
 I would tell them, “it’s time to make a decision” and at that point, they did.

 The point is, find someone who you can work with, who understands your needs, and who’s willing to steer you in the right direction when you need help (or a push).
 It’s most important that your financial professional understands “you” so they fulfill all your retirement planning needs.

 Do Some Homework

 Before you approach a financial planning professional, you may feel more comfortable if you do a bit of homework (but don’t get so bogged down in the nuances that you continue to put it off).

 Check out the personal finance and investing materials we carry in our Resource Library.
 Simply add your email to become part of our community.
 By joining, you’ll get access to all the great worksheets, workbooks, and resources in one easy place!

 You may also want to use a basic retirement calculator to help you get a full picture of your current trajectory and where you need to aim to comfortably retire by your goal date.
 If you don’t get an answer you like, it’s all the more reason to work with a professional who will help you navigate the system to invest wisely.